ankitsultana/subtitle-downloader/README.md

-# Sub-Downloader for OS X (Updating README...
-Check back in an hour)
+# Sub-Downloader for OS X

 **Last Update on 10 July 2015:** Made creation of `services` automated.
 Now `install.sh` does it all.